up

 • Continue to leverage Federal grants including the Community Development Block Grant, the HOME Investment Partnership Grant, and the Emergency Solutions Grant to provide affordable housing, housing rehabilitation, commercial revitalization, focused neighborhood assistance, public services, and prevent homelessness.

-• Provide $56 million for the Montgomery Housing Initiative fund to continue various programs and projects dedicated to creating and preserving affordable housing and related services.
+• Provide over $168.7 million to expand the preservation and production of affordable housing for the County's most economically burdened residents, including new funding of $108.9 million for three CIP projects and $59.8 million in the Housing Initiative Fund (HIF) to continue various programs and projects dedicated to creating and preserving affordable housing and related services.

-• Fund the new Rent Stabilization Program that establishes maximum allowable rent increases to stabilize rents in the County.
+• Continue funding support for the Rent Stabilization Program, which implements legislative mandates and maximum allowable rent increases to stabilize rents in the County.